-The duties to be performed by the Servicer include foreclosure proceedings (subject to the consent of the Collateral Administrator), liquidations of Mortgage Loans and REO properties, collection and remittance of principal and interest payments or other collections in respect of the Mortgage Loans, administration of mortgage escrow accounts, collection of insurance claims and making Servicing Advances.
+The duties to be performed by the Servicer include foreclosure proceedings, liquidations of Mortgage Loans and REO properties, collection and remittance of principal and interest payments or other collections in respect of the Mortgage Loans, administration of mortgage escrow accounts, collection of insurance claims and making Servicing Advances.
 The Servicer also will provide such accounting and reporting services as are necessary to provide required information to the Securities Administrator and the Trustee with respect to the Mortgage Loans.
-Any of the servicing obligations of the Servicer may be delegated to another person who meets the eligibility requirements set forth in the Pooling and Servicing Agreement and no subservicer or any other person will be entitled to any additional compensation from assets of the Trust.
+Any of the servicing obligations of the Servicer may be delegated to another person who meets the eligibility requirements set forth in the Pooling and Servicing Agreement and agrees to conduct such duties in accordance with the Pooling and Servicing Agreement and no subservicer or any other person will be entitled to any additional compensation from assets of the Trust.
 In the case of any such delegation, the Servicer will remain liable under the Pooling and Servicing Agreement.